Learn better from videos? You can jump straight to our overview of cash flow statements.

 Cash flow statements

-The cash flow statement lets you see where your cash has moved during a set reporting period.
+Cash flow statements have one main functionality: seeing where your cash has moved during a set reporting period.
 Here’s an example:

 Cool table.
 What does it mean?

-Okay, let’s break down this cash flow statement, so we can help Big Tex run his business.
+Okay, let’s break down Big Tex’s company’s cash flow into three sections so he can understand the financial health of his business.

-Cash Flow from Operations is money moving in and out of the business in relation to what Big Tex does—renting and servicing mechanical bulls.
+- Cash Flow from Operations is the amount of money moving in and out of the business in relation to what Big Tex does—renting and servicing mechanical bulls.

-Cash Flow from Investing is money moving in and out of Big Tex’s business due to gains and losses investing.
+- Cash Flow from Investing is the amount of money moving in and out of Big Tex’s business due to gains and losses investing.
 In Tex’s case, that involves buying equipment.

-Cash Flow from Financing is money moving in and out of the business due to financing such as loans or lines of credit.
+- Cash Flow from Financing is the amount of money moving in and out of the business due to financing from lenders such as loans or lines of credit.

 Each of these categories contains different accounts.
-Think of them as envelopes into which your cash is organized.
+Think of these categories as envelopes into which your cash is organized.

-Your income statements and balance sheets show money in different accounts, even if they cash isn’t actually there.
-Your cash flow statements reverses that information.
+Your income statements and balance sheets show money in different accounts, even if the cash isn’t actually there.
+Your cash flow statements reverse that information.

 But Tex doesn’t have the cash yet.
-So the cash flow statement takes that $3,000, and turns it into ($3,000).
-That means $3,000 being taken back out of Accounts Receivable.
+So the cash flow statement takes that $3,000 and turns it into ($3,000).
+That means $3,000 is being taken back out of Accounts Receivable.

 The indirect vs. the direct method

-The indirect method is favored by most small- and medium-sized businesses.
+Most small- and medium-sized businesses favor the indirect method.
 That’s because it’s relatively simple.
 Using this method, you start with your net income for a period and then make changes in order to see how much cash you have on hand.
 Big Tex uses the indirect method.

 How to get cash flow statements